Multitudes

 ERIK: Ah.

 KRISTJAN: Don’t get me wrong: you are dead.
 But a copy of you keeps dying… (belches)… keeps dying forever!
 And it’s not just a copy of you-you, if you know what I mean?
 It’s a copy of you from every divergent timeline, all stuck in endless agony.
-Samantha’s husband is there too!
+Sophia’s husband is there too!

 👉 For more offbeat stories, click here, here, and elsewhere.